Benefit Analysis of Home Window Upgrades

 1. What Qualifies an ENERGY STAR Window?

-2. How is Energy Loss Reduced with Triple Pane Windows vs Single Pane Windows?
+2. How is Energy Loss Reduced with Double Pane Windows vs Single Pane Windows?

-Triple pane windows use three layers of glass embedded with Low-E Coatings and have inert gas-filled air space between the panes to insulate the windows up to 50% more efficiently than single pane windows.
+Double pane windows use two layers of glass embedded with Low-E Coatings and have inert gas-filled air space between the panes to insulate the windows up to 50% more efficiently than single pane windows.

 The amount of energy lost through single pane windows is considerable.
 Initially, storm windows were mounted to the outside of existing single pane windows, creating a dead air space which acted as an insulating layer of air, similar to the insulating layer in a warm coat made out of goose down.
 The idea is that the dead air space in between down feathers is what provides the insulation, rather than the feathers themselves.